Wuziyi616/EventCLIP/docs/data.md

 All datasets should be downloaded or soft-linked to `./data/`.
 Or you can modify the `data_root` value in the config files.

-## N-Caltech
+## N-Caltech101

-We adopt the N-Caltech dataset from [EST repo](https://github.com/uzh-rpg/rpg_event_representation_learning#training).
+We adopt the N-Caltech101 dataset from [EST repo](https://github.com/uzh-rpg/rpg_event_representation_learning#training).
-Please download and unzip the data and put it under `./data/N-Caltech`.
+Please download and unzip the data and put it under `./data/N-Caltech101`.

 ## N-Cars